Superme2018/bday-tracker/README.md

 <strong>Application Hi-lights (Vutify.js in action)</strong>

-As some people are more visually pleased and this application is not going to be live for a while.
+As some people are more visually pleased and this application is not going to be live for a while.<br>
 I thought It could be a good idea to do some .gif move recordings to capture some of the features.

 <strong>*Realtime validation and responce button loader.<strong>